Why MMA Is Growing Fast Worldwide

 They built an industry from nothing, where if you followed the lines of how many people have benefited, and made money from their company.

-The UFC changed their pay structure, so that everybody makes money.
+The UFC changed its pay structure so that everybody makes money.
 Not just the top guys.
 In boxing, the top guys make millions, and everybody else starves.
 Everybody makes money here.
 Everybody makes a good living, and there’s enough money to reinvest back into the sport.

 They work to grow the sport and grow the brand.